Scriptor-Group/erp-documentation/README.md

 - Review the documentation in this repository
 - Submit issues through the appropriate channels
 - Contact our support team for enterprise-specific questions

-## 📜 License

-The documentation in this repository is provided under appropriate licensing terms.
-Please refer to the license file for details.

 ---
 For the latest updates and features, visit [devana.ai](https://www.devana.ai)